 - An inability to awaken from sleep

-Always keep in mind that some signs of serious traumatic brain injury come on gradually, weeks or months after an initial injury.
-For example, an elderly person may fall and hit his head, but the signs and symptoms of a developing subdural hematoma may not become obvious for many weeks.
-When they do, the patient and/or his family must act quickly to get appropriate, potentially lifesaving medical care.
+Always keep in mind that some signs of serious traumatic brain injury come on gradually – weeks or months after an initial injury.
+For example, an elderly person may fall and hit their head, but the signs and symptoms of a developing subdural hematoma may not become obvious for many weeks.
+When they do, the patient and/or their family must act quickly to get appropriate, potentially lifesaving medical care.